binste/chicago_safepassage_evaluation/README.md

 [![nbviewer](https://img.shields.io/badge/render-nbviewer-orange.svg)](https://nbviewer.jupyter.org/github/binste/chicago_safepassage_evaluation/blob/master/notebooks/5_analysis/1.0-binste-analyze-crime-results-census-block-level.ipynb)

-### Run analysis on your own machine
+### Run complete analysis on your own machine
 Due to resource constraints on the above used service called mybinder.org, you can not run the estimations of the Poisson regression or even start out from the raw data files in your browser.
-If you want to do that, you need to do it on your own machine.
-To do it, you might want to choose one of the following two options, depending on your knowledge and your goal.
+In the following I will present two options which should allow you to do this as easily as possible.

 #### Set up a conda environment
 If you want to continue working on this project, your best option might be to clone the repository: